“Our Water Matters” environmental education programme

-Ten schools in Brighton & Hove participated in the first phase of the programme in 2016, with funding from the University of Brighton and Brighton & Hove City Council’s Public Health programme, with a further ten schools involved in 2017.
+Twenty school classes in Brighton & Hove have participated through two phases of the programme in 2016 and 2017, with funding from the University of Brighton and Brighton & Hove City Council’s Public Health programme, with a further five schools in Newhaven and Peacehaven getting involved in summer 2017.

 Brighton & Hove Greenspaces Network project